Wolffang021/Text-Sorter/README.md

 # Text-Sorter
-A basic terminal based text Sorter program in java
+A basic terminal based Text Sorter program in java